 We’ve reached the Back to the Future Part III equivalent of this mini-series: it’s forwards who are now under consideration for your squad in the official Fantasy Premier League game.
-You can also go back in time to our previous articles featuring potential bargain defenders and midfielders.
+You can also go back in time to our previous articles featuring potential bargain defenders (opens in new tab) and midfielders (opens in new tab).

 There’s a huge temptation to load up on big-name forwards such as Harry Kane (£12.5m), Pierre-Emerick Aubameyang (£11.0m) and Sergio Aguero (£11.0m) when you first log in.
 Yet that would eat up £34.5m of your £100m budget and leave you struggling to fill 12 other squad slots.